 Under oligopoly, the exact behaviour pattern of a producer cannot be determined with certainty.
 So, demand curve faced by an oligopolist is indeterminate (uncertain).
 As firms are inter-dependent, a firm cannot ignore the reaction of the rival firms.
 Any change in price by one firm may lead to change in prices by the competing firms.
 So, demand curve keeps on shifting and it is not definite, rather it is indeterminate.

 Duopoly

-Duopoly is a limiting case of oligopoly, in the sense that it has all the characteristics of oligopoly except the number of sellers which are only two increase of duopoly as against a few in oligopoly.
-The main distinguishing feature of duopoly (and also of oligopoly) from other market situating is that the sellers' decisions are not independent of each other.
+Duopoly is a limiting case of oligopoly, in the sense that it has all the characteristics of oligopoly except the number of sellers which are only two incase of duopoly.